0 hidden charges. 0 forex

 As you can clearly see, using the formula mentioned above, the total cost-to-company comes up to around ₹8,81,400.

-No. The take-home salary is the actual amount that the employee gets each month, whereas the CTC is the total cost to company.
+No, they are not.
+The take-home salary is the employee's actual amount each month, whereas the CTC is the total cost to the company.

-The take-home salary of an employee is the amount that they receive after the deduction of tax, various benefits, and other retirement contributions.
-The CTC, on the other hand, includes everything from the basic salary and allowances to savings contributions and deductions.
+An employee's take-home salary is the amount they receive after deducting tax, various benefits, and other retirement contributions.
+Conversely, the CTC includes everything from the basic salary and allowances to savings contributions and deductions.
 It represents the total cost that a company would incur towards an employee in a year.

 Conclusion